What Is PMP Certification?

 PMPs can use any of the above to maintain their certification, but they need to complete 60 PDUs every three years to do so.
 This means project managers who hold this certification are busy working in their industry, learning more about how to better run projects, and contributing to the general base of knowledge in the field.

-Given the rigors of obtaining and maintaining a PMP certification, Project Management Professionals tend to be more reliable than uncertified individuals.
+Given the rigors of obtaining and maintaining a PMP certification, Project Management Professionals tend to be more capable than uncertified individuals.
 Not only does the process of preparing for the certification assist in improving the individual’s knowledge base and skill, but it also indicates that the individual has a thorough experiential and educational background in project management.
+With the requirement for continuing education, PMPs are also learning and keeping up to date with the latest project management research, processes, and techniques.

 This doesn’t necessarily mean that non-certified professionals are worse than PMPs.
 However, the certification does give both employers and clients the peace of mind of knowing that their project will be handled by someone who is officially recognized as a skilled, knowledgeable, and experienced project manager.
+At a bare minimum, it reflects a baseline of skill.
 It also has a number of proven benefits when it comes to the quality and timeliness of projects.

 Benefits of Working with Certified Project Managers